Suspensive Conditions

 2. Suspensive Condition

-A suspensive condition is a condition which suspends the rights and obligations (or the coming into operation of the entire agreement) until a certain future event occurs.
+A suspensive condition (as outlined above) is a condition which suspends the rights and obligations (or the coming into operation of the entire agreement) until a certain future event occurs.
 Upon the occurrence of the event, the suspended part of the agreement (or the entire agreement) is brought to life.

 So what does this legal definition mean to the purchaser and the buyer?
 What ‘event’ could cause a property deal to be suspended?